Yazhiny-Manivannan/lecture-hall-key-system/README.md

 MONGO_URI=your_mongodb_connection_string

-5. Run server
+5. Run server:
-node server.js
+npm start

 ---

-How to Run the Project
+How to Run the Project:
-npm start

 ---